mukil/dm4-notifications/README.md

 # DMX Notifications

-The DeepaMehta 4 Notifications plugin makes it easy for developers to create persistent notifications across sessions and screens.
+The DMX Notifications plugin makes it easy for developers to create persistent notifications across sessions and screens.
 It furthermore takes care that the notifications end up in the recipients _Private Workspace_.

 The use case is: